Embracing Intentions and Reflections: A Guide for Parents of Teens and Young Adults

 Evening Reflections: Ending the Day Without Self-Attack

 Most parents end the day replaying what they did “wrong.”
+Reflection shifts that pattern.

 Evening reflections help you:

-Acknowledge effort, not just outcomes
+Acknowledge effort, not just outcomes.

-Separate intention from impact with compassion
+Separate intention from impact with compassion.

-Practice forgiveness: for yourself and your child
+Practice forgiveness: for yourself and your child.

 Why This Matters for Parents in Hard Seasons